Trentino: Languages

+Starting from the 2001 census, proposals have been made to recognize the Ladin identity of the Non Valley at the provincial level, and also in parliament.
+In 2013, the Provincial Council of Trento approved a motion acknowledging the 2011 census, which revealed a request from the populations of the Non Valley and the municipalities of Spormaggiore and Cavedago to promote their linguistic identity.
+Between 2020 and 2021, the municipal councils of 16 out of 23 municipalities in the Non Valley passed resolutions in favor of Ladin identity.
+The classification of the Non Valley and Sole Valley idioms as part of the Rhaeto-Romance linguistic group remains a subject of linguistic and political debate.

 The Nones language hails from the Non Valley and is considered by some linguists a variant of Ladin.
 Estimates range up to 30,000 speakers.
 The Solandro language is also under debate as to whether it is a dialect of Ladin or a separate language.
 Native speakers are mainly found in the Sole Valley and are estimated to be up to 15,000.
 Both idioms are alternatively considered as dialects within the range of Gallo-Romance languages.
 There is no official census to date that has Nones and Solandro as officially distinct languages.
 The total number of Ladin speakers in the census of 2001 exceeds the population of around 7,500 in the Fassa Valley.
 A number of Nones and Solandro speakers identified as Ladin speakers, while others chose not to exercise that option due to the disagreement whether or not their languages are Ladin or a separate idiom.

 Culture

 The Trentino is a region of cultural encounters.
 Already in the past Germans, Italians and Ladins joined in this area.
 The alpine province is a piece of land, in which mountain passes and elevated plains join hilly valleys and plains and in which different people and cultures join.
 Its history, but also the relatively insular geographic position of some valleys led to an extraordinary richness in culture and many customs and traditions that have been kept alive up to the present.
 Also some minority groups and gastronomic peculiarities have been preserved till now.